 - Marriages by Surrogate’s (Common) Licence can take place where a party has a qualifying connection to a church.

-- Marriages pursuant to a Superintendent Registrar’s Certificate (again, where a party has a qualifying connection) will be possible once Register Offices have reopened to allow couples to give notice of marriage.
+- Marriages pursuant to a Superintendent Registrar’s Certificate (again, where a party has a qualifying connection) may take place, as Register Offices have now reopened to allow couples to give notice of marriage.
 Superintendent Registrar’s Certificates are valid for 12 months, so there will be some certificates issued prior to lockdown which are still valid.

 - If a couple wish to marry because of a pastoral emergency or other compelling circumstances, it may be possible to obtain an Archbishop of Canterbury’s Special Licence for a wedding either in church or at another venue (such as at home).
 Clergy should discuss the matter with their diocesan bishop before then contacting the Archbishop of Canterbury’s Faculty Office at firstname.lastname@example.org.

 - In all circumstances, if you receive a request, you should approach your Archdeacon for approval.
 Such approval will be based on a demonstration of a robust risk management strategy.